6/10 First Stage Predictions

 6/16 Iran(29) 0 - 0 Nigeria(24) (Group F)

-An interesting match in the sense that it's the rare contest between Africa and Asia (thought Japan-Ivory Coast was an earlier one) and one of the few matches in which some Muslims play Muslims.
-It was a rather friendly match at that.
+one of the few matches in which some Muslims play Muslims.
+It was a

 Low-ranked Iran are content to mostly defend and then go for the quick counterattack when possible.
 They seem mostly just happy to be here.
 Nigeria are much better at putting together pass combinations, but have problems getting close enough to the goal so that they can score.
 Only in the final injury time did they start getting close via aerial crosses and corner kicks.
 As a consequence together they created the tournament's first scoreless match.